RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/Movers-RosettaScripts.md

 Mover  | Description
 ------------ | -------------
-**[[SetupForSymmetry|SetupForSymmetryMover]]** | Symmeterizes a pose based on a definition file **[[SetupForSequenceSymmetry|SetupForSequenceSymmetryMover]]** | Allows you to define symmetric chains for complicated systems before using the KeepSequenceSymmetry task operation
+**[[SetupForSymmetry|SetupForSymmetryMover]]** | Symmeterizes a pose based on a definition file **[[SetupForSequenceSymmetryMover|SetupForSequenceSymmetryMover]]** | Allows you to define symmetric chains for complicated systems before using the KeepSequenceSymmetry task operation
 **[[DetectSymmetry|DetectSymmetryMover]]** | Symmeterizes a pose composed of symmetric chains **[[ExtractAsymmetricUnit|ExtractAsymmetricUnitMover]]** | Turn symmetric pose into a nonsymmetric pose (inverse of SetupForSymmetry)
 **[[ExtractSubpose|ExtractSubposeMover]]** | (Developer release only) Extracts a subset of a symmetric pose without modifying the original